 Office equipment is depreciated on a straight-line basis over the estimated useful life of the asset of two to seven years.
 Leasehold improvements are amortized on a straight-line basis over the lesser of the estimated useful life of the asset or the term of the lease.
 Buildings and building improvements are amortized on a straight-line basis over the estimated useful life of the asset of three to thirty-nine years.
-Depreciation expense is recorded in oc-cupancy and equipment rental in the consolidated statements of operations.
-Office equipment and leasehold improvements are stated at cost net of financial condition.
+Depreciation expense is recorded in occupancy and equipment rental in the consolidated statements of operations.
+Office equipment and leasehold improvements are stated at cost net of accumulated depreciation and amortization in the consolidated statements of financial condition.
 Fixed assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.